In 1968, the USA officially banned psilocybin.

 Are magic mushrooms legal or decriminalized in Arizona?

 In Arizona, possession of any illegal substance is punishable by severe penalties.
 If the police catch you with small amounts of psilocybin, you can spend at least a year in prison.

 Spores, however, are legal because they do not contain psilocybin.
 However, if they find you with them, they might suspect you of growing psychedelic mushrooms.

 Are magic mushrooms legal or decriminalized in California?

 California is one of the most liberal states concerning the legalization or decriminalization of substances.
 However, psilocybin remains an illegal substance.
 However, it seems that soon the laws could change, as one city in California (Oakland City) does not criminalize this substance.

 Moreover, more and more bills are being introduced to decriminalize and legalize it.

 Are magic mushrooms legal or decriminalized in Colorado?

-Yes — magic mushrooms were recently decriminalized in Denver.
-However, they remain highly illegal throughout the rest of the state.
+Yes — magic mushrooms were recently decriminalized in Colorado in November 2022.